gmtsciencedev/scitq-examples/README.md

 s3api =
   endpoint_url = https://s3.gra.perf.cloud.ovh.net
 ```
+!!! note
+    be careful to adapt endpoint_url to the OVH region of your S3 storage, the above example is only for GRA region (Graveline).

 So to use the examples, you will need to create a bucket and load it with some files that will be explained for each example.
 This is done the usual way with `aws s3 cp ...` or `aws s3 sync ...`